Sonderkommando Rote Kapelle: Sonderkommando in disarray

 The Ozols and Mithridate network was controlled by Panwitz through Gurevich's funkspiel.

 After Treppers escape, the Sonderkommando received an order to execute the prisoners that took part in first funkspiel that had begun in 1942.
-Both Hillel Katz, Maurice Peper and Otto Schumacher disappear from Neuilly at this time and their exact fate is unknown.
+Both Hillel Katz and Otto Schumacher disappear from Neuilly at this time and their exact fate is unknown.
 It is likely that the prisoners were transferred to Fresnes prison and tried in May 1944.
 Certainly Roeder held a second trial during that month, in the Roger & Gallet building on 62-64 Rue du Faubourg Saint-Honoré, Paris.
 Other prisoners in the first group, like Leon Grossvogel, were kept alive in the hope they could be monetized.
-De Winter was informed that she would be a witness against Grossvogel in the trial, but it is not know what happened to him afterwards.
+De Winter was informed that she would be a witness against Grossvogel in the trial, but it is not known what happened to him afterwards.
 De Winter survived the war.

 In the early months of 1944, the funkspiel operation continued, particularly when the radio transmitters were moved into the Sonderkommando offices.
 Gurevich continued his funkspiel operation against the Mithridate network and was complicit in the arrest of several resistance fighters, including Paul Heldorf, a Geheime Feldpolizei radio officer who defected to the resistance.
 In June 1944, British Royal Horse Artillery Captain Marcel Droubaix, who was Paul Legendre's deputy discovered the penetration of the Mithridate network.
 On 18 July 1944, Gurevich arranged a meeting with Droubaix and a colleague in Paris and had him arrested.
 He was deported to Buchenwald concentration camp.
 The Mithridate network continued to supply information to the Germans after the Liberation of Paris in August 1944.

-As the funkspiel continued into 1944, Pannwitz's modified his political message, in an attempt to present a myth of a left-wing opposition in Hitlers government, that he represented.
+As the funkspiel continued into 1944, Pannwitz modified his political message, in an attempt to present a myth of a left-wing opposition in Hitlers government, that he represented.
 This was a mitigation strategy in his part as he knew that if he was captured by Soviet forces he would stand trial.
 In this way, he hoped to gain the trust of Soviet government and save his own life.

 On 16 August 1944 Pannwitz took Gurevich and his lover Barcza away from Paris when the Sonderkommando was forced to withdraw.
-Gurevich continued the funkspiel under the leadership of Pannwitz with a radio station that was established somewhere in Alsace region.
+Gurevich continued the funkspiel under the leadership of Pannwitz with a radio station that was established somewhere in the Alsace region.